pgoshulak/barchart/README.md

 # About
 An experimental barchart constructed from JS/JQuery, using CSS Grid.
+It is a simple embeddable package which provides many options for displaying basic and stackable bar charts.
+This project began as an assignment for the Lighthouse Labs bootcamp's Web Development prep course.

 # Screenshots